martinGithub/dance_moves/README.md

 ## Execution

-by default the original youtube videos and the edited videos will be created repectively in the subfolders edited_videos and original_videos you can change that by editing download_lindy_moves.py or you can create local symbolic links with this names that link to folder located somewhere else in the system the in order tu run the script you simply call python download_lindy_moves.py from the command line
+* By default the original youtube videos and the edited videos will be created repectively in the subfolders *edited_videos* and *original_videos*.
+* You can change that by editing *download_lindy_moves.py* or you can create local symbolic links with this names that link to folder located somewhere else in the system
+* In order to run the script you simply call python download_lindy_moves.py from the command line

 ## TODO

-Using Opencv we could improve the quality of the vidoes by running some video stabilization method, background substraction and contrast enhancement. we could also denoise the sound on some videos.
+Using OpenCV we could improve the quality of the vidoes by running some video stabilization method, background substraction and contrast enhancement. we could also denoise the sound on some videos.